xtangle/release-tool/README.md

-# github-release-tool
+# release-tool
-CLI release tool for creating new releases to GitHub for Node.js projects.
+CLI release tool for creating new releases on GitHub for Node.js projects.